 Learn about the passion King Charles III has for gardens, from their positive influence on mental health to sustainability benefits.

-Enjoy a day at the world’s largest annual flower show, Hampton Court Palace Garden Festival.
+Enjoy time at the world’s largest annual flower show, Hampton Court Palace Garden Festival.
 In 2026, the festival will be held at Badminton Estate.

 Visit Norfolk Lavender, England’s premier lavender farm, featuring nearly 100 acres of lavender fields.